-England and Liverpool striker Daniel Sturridge proudly welcomed the FIFA World Cup™ Trophy to London today as the world’s largest FIFA World Cup™ Trophy Tour by Coca-Cola rolled into Great Britain.
+England and Liverpool striker Daniel Sturridge proudly welcomed the FIFA World Cup™ Trophy to London today as the world’s largest FIFA World Cup™ Trophy Tour by The Coca-Cola Company rolled into Great Britain.

 Sturridge, who is in top form for both club and country as he heads towards his first FIFA World Cup™, came face-to-face with the solid gold FIFA World Cup™ Trophy on its arrival in London.
-The Trophy is taking an unprecedented trip around the world spanning nearly 100,000 miles –- visiting 90 countries in 6 continents as part of the 2014 FIFA World Cup™ Trophy Tour by Coca-Cola.
+The Trophy is taking an unprecedented trip around the world spanning nearly 100,000 miles –- visiting 90 countries in 6 continents as part of the 2014 FIFA World Cup™ Trophy Tour run by The Coca-Cola Company.

 The FIFA World Cup™ Trophy, which can only be touched by previous winners or Heads of State, is in the UK for seven days before moving on to the Netherlands.
 Daniel Sturridge said: “I take great pride in welcoming the 2014 FIFA World Cup™ Trophy Tour by Coca-Cola to Great Britain.
 It’s a great honour for me to have come so close to the iconic Trophy today and fingers crossed I’ll be even closer to it this summer!
 It was great to see the media so enthusiastic to kick a ball about and take part in the interactive challenge”.